Poot (The Wire): Season 2

 In season 2, Poot is still running the pit.
-However, he has difficulty controlling his subordinates and struggles with the poor quality product available to the crew.
+However, he has difficulty controlling his subordinates and struggles with the poor quality of product available to the crew.
 He is significant enough to the organization to attend Stringer's strategy meetings at a funeral home.
 He continues to work with Bodie who is now in control of his own tower and overseeing the pit.
-Bodie and Poot become embroiled in a turf dispute with an independent crew that leads to a firefight, in which Bodie, Poot and Puddin fight off six attackers.
+Bodie and Poot become embroiled in a turf dispute with an independent crew that leads to a firefight, in which Bodie, Poot and Puddin (De'Rodd Hearns) fight off six attackers.
 A child is killed by a stray bullet.

 Season 3

 In season 3, the city's demolition of the public housing towers forces the Barksdale organization out of its prime territory - in the cold open of the season premiere, Poot expresses his sadness at the loss of the towers, revealing that he lost his virginity in one of the buildings.
 It is during this sequence that Bodie reveals Poot's given name is Malik Carr.
-Poot remains in charge of his own crew, but now works on a street corner.
-Because of its move to street corners, the Barksdale organization becomes embroiled in a turf war with the rival Stanfield Organization.
+While Poot remains in charge of his own crew, he now works on a street corner.
+Because of its move to street corners, the Barksdale organization became embroiled in a turf war with the rival Stanfield Organization.

-Barksdale enforcer Slim Charles assures Poot that he will be safe to selling narcotics when the Barksdales try to expand into Stanfield territory and provides him with more muscle as protection.
-Poot narrowly escapes being shot in a drive-by on his corner carried out by Stanfield soldier Snoop, which kills Barksdale soldier Rico.
+Barksdale enforcer Slim Charles assures Poot that he will be safe to sell narcotics when the Barksdale Organization tries to expand into Stanfield territory and provides him with more muscle as protection.
+Poot narrowly escapes being shot in a drive-by on his corner carried out by a Stanfield soldier Snoop (Felicia Pearson), which kills a Barksdale soldier Rico (Rico Whelchel).
 At the close of season 3, Poot and most of the other Barksdale members are arrested, having been implicated in drug dealing by a police wiretap.

 Season 4

 In the second half of season 4, Poot is released from prison after serving 15 months of a four-year prison sentence and immediately goes back to work with Bodie's crew.
-He is unhappy to learn that they are now working under Avon's old rival Marlo Stanfield but does not seem to mind the change too much.
+He is unhappy to learn that they are now working under Avon's old rival Marlo Stanfield (Jamie Hector) but does not seem to mind the change too much.

 Poot is a source of advice for Bodie, who often looked to his old friend for help when trying to determine how to view Marlo's cutthroat operations.
 Poot is with Bodie and Spider when Marlo's crew attacks Bodie's corner.
 When it becomes clear that they are outnumbered, and that Bodie would rather die than flee, Poot flees the scene, while Bodie chooses to fight.
 Bodie is soon shot to death.